aliceekane/aliceekane-portfolio/README.md

 ---

 ## ✨ How to Use This Portfolio
-- Explore pinned repositories for detailed project examples.
+- Review career highlights for measurable achievements and impact.
-- Check documentation in each repo for setup instructions and outcomes.
+- Explore skills and certifications for technical expertise.
 - Connect with me on LinkedIn for collaboration or opportunities.